aturner-epcc/uknss-benchmark-ior_mdtest/README.md

 The storage microbenchmarks are intended to measure the performance of the proposed platform storage system (PSS) and quality of service storage system (QSS).

+Three sets of measurments are required:
-IOR will be used to measure parallel I/O performance using both the POSIX and MPI-IO APIs.
+* IOR will be used to measure parallel I/O performance using both the POSIX and MPI-IO APIs.
 The specifics of the IOR tests to be performed are in the file named [`README.ior.N10.md`](README.ior.N10.md).

-mdtest will be used to measure the performance of various metadata operations using MPI to execute the operations and collect the results.
+* mdtest will be used to measure the performance of various metadata operations using MPI to execute the operations and collect the results.
 The specifics of the mdtest tests to be run are in the file named [`README.mdtest.N10.md`](README.mdtest.N10.md).

-Both IOR and mdtest will be employed to measure the performance of  the quality of service capability of the QoS Storage System.
+* Both IOR and mdtest will be employed to measure the performance of  the quality of service capability of the QoS Storage System.
 The specifics of the QoS tests are in the file named [`README.QoS.N10.md`](README.QoS.N10.md).

 # 1. Permitted Modifications